Breaking the cubic barrier in the Solovay-Kitaev algorithm: Introduction

-Just as various prior algorithms do, we can make the roughly exponential steps using group commutators, which drives the step word length $O((\log 1/\eps)^2)$ with an exponent of 2.
-Briefly, the exponent is $2 = \log_2 4$, because if two steps $s$ and $t$ have some length $\ell$ and are at a scale of $\eps$, then their commutator $sts^{-1}t^{-1}$ has length $4\ell$ at a scale of $\eps^2$.
-Our other new idea (in \Sec{ss:steps}) is to replace the ordinary group commutator by more efficient higher commutators.
-It turns out that Elkasapy and Thom \cite{ET:lower,Elkasapy:lower} studied the efficiency of higher group commutators in a different context.
-They found a sequence of higher commutators whose efficiency converges to $\log_\phi 2$.
-Using their higher commutators, we can achieve an improved algorithm where the rough steps, precise steps, and total words all have word length $O((\log 1/\eps)^\alpha)$ for any $\alpha > \log_\phi 2$.
+If we make the roughly exponential steps using group commutators, then the steps have word length $O(n^2)$ with an exponent of $2 = \log_2(4)$.
+More explicitly, if two steps $u$ and $v$ have some length $\ell$ and distance $\Theta(2^{-n})$, then their commutator $uvu^{-1}v^{-1}$ has length $4\ell$ and distance $\Theta(4^{-n})$.
+Our other new idea (in \Sec{ss:steps}) is to replace the ordinary group commutator by more efficient higher commutators by borrowing from Elkasapy and Thom \cite{ET:lower,Elkasapy:lower}, who studied the efficiency of higher group commutators in a different context.
+They found a sequence of higher commutators whose efficiency converges to $\log_\phi(2)$.
+Using their higher commutators, we can achieve an improved algorithm where the rough steps, precise steps, and total words all have word length $O(n^\alpha)$ for any $\alpha > \log_\phi(2)$.

 \acknowledgments